erimcg/Using-D3js/01_01_creating_selections.md

 # Creating Selection

-As we'll soon see, more often than not, we'll want to make a set of changes to a set of elements in the DOM.
+When creating data visualizations we often need to appy a set of visual changes to a set of elements in the DOM.
 Sometimes we can retrieve the set we need by calling `getElementsByClassName`, `getElementsByTagName`, and `getElementById`.
 But often times, these are insufficient.
 D3.js has an incredibly useful and versatile module named [Selections](https://github.com/d3/d3-selection/blob/master/README.md#selection) that allow us to select sets of elements from the DOM using CSS selectors and user-defined functions.

 The D3 API has 3 initial methods that can be used to select sets of elements from the DOM.
 These are: